Science and Technology

 Yes, we’ve already been using this technology for several years, for example, to make images of dense plasmas, in the context of laser nuclear fusion.
 One of the things we don’t know is how quickly electrons heat up when a laser irradiates a solid, and how slowly they lose their energy to ions.
 In the VOXEL laboratory [which is part of IPFN] we have made videos of titanium plasmas going from the solid state to the plasma state.
 To do this, we used High Harmonics from an ultrafast laser, the ultrafast light source that won the Nobel Prize yesterday, to illuminate our plasma.
 We also play games with this light, such as controlling its spatial shape and even propagating it in the shape of a fusilli.

 What areas will benefit from the development of this technology?
-What improvements and advances could come from it?
+What improvements and scientific breakthroughs could come from it?

 All ultrafast processes benefit from this technique.
 More advances will come when we master photonic computing, because the speeds of cycles per second that can be achieved with light are much higher than those of conventional electronics.

-What other advances in the field of physics would you like to have seen awarded?
+What other advancements in the field of physics would you like to have seen awarded?

 We can immediately think of the success of Nuclear Fusion with lasers, which demonstrated a gain in energy last year, and this year with an even greater gain.